-Serbia: Renewable Energy Sources are Expensive and Serbia will Experience it22.
-December 2016. / News Serbia Energy
+Serbia: Renewable Energy Sources are Expensive and Serbia will Experience it, News Serbia Energy

 Renewable energy sources cannot be alternative to the classic electricity production, as the electricity from renewables is expensive and consumers in Serbia will experience it.